alizain9/alizain9/README.md

 ### 📍 About Me

-- 🎓 Bachelor of Science in Computer Science – Sargodha University Bhakkar (2025)
+- 🎓 Bachelor of Science in Computer Science – University of Sargodha (2025)
 - 👨‍💻 1+ Year Experience as an Android Developer (Bism Software House & Freelance)
 - 📱 Skilled in building user-friendly apps with modern Android tools and architecture
 - 🔥 Currently learning Flutter for cross-platform development